Acupuncture treatment for post-surgical ACL scar tissue and pain at Gateway San Diego

-A 1-on-1 investigative approach for people who have tried the normal options, but still don’t feel normal.
+An investigative approach for people dealing with chronic pain who have tried the normal options, but still don’t feel normal.

 Chronic Pain Has Become Your Close Companion

-The pain improves for a while, then returns.
+Maybe pain improves for a while, then returns.
 Or worse, it never leaves.
-Just quiets down enough to become your new normal.
+It just quiets down enough to become your new normal.

 "Diego is fantastic and he did a stellar job addressing my pain.
 He helped me find the root of my pain.
 I can now work out with heavier weights and enjoy life without the tweaks and pains."